hohav/peppi/README.md

 // You can just hard-code constants instead, if you prefer. use ssbm_data::action_state::Common::{self, *};

-fn main() {
+/// Print the frames on which each player died. fn main() {
     let mut r = io::BufReader::new(fs::File::open("game.slp").unwrap());
     let game = read(&mut r, None).unwrap();